radius-project/design-notes/architecture/2024-08-controller-component-threat-model.md

 Mitigation:

 1. **mTLS**: mTLS should be (and is) enabled for communication between the Controller and the UCPD.
-2. **Network Policies**: We can add necessary policies that UCPD can only accept communication from the Controller and other important components that it is should be talking to.
+2. **Network Policies**: We can add necessary policies that UCPD can only accept communication from Radius components, Kubernetes API Server, and other important components that it is should be talking to.

-#### Compromised TLS Certificates and private keys of the Validating Webhook
+#### Threat: Compromised TLS Certificates and private keys of the Validating Webhook

 Risk: If the TLS certificates and the private keys used by the validating webhook are compromised, an attacker could impersonate the webhook server, intercepting the requests from the Kubernetes API Server or altering the responses.

 Impact: The validating webhook functions should return an approval or a validation error to the caller.
-The impersonater can return incorrect responses to the Kubernetes API Server which could affect the lifecycle of resources.
+The impersonator can return incorrect responses to the Kubernetes API Server which could affect the lifecycle of resources.

 Risk: If the TLS certificates and the private keys used by the validating webhook are compromised, an attacker could enable unauthorized clients to communicate with the webhook.